Reading time: 7 minutes

 Consider getting an extra source of income, like a side business or a part-time job.
 This is just a small sacrifice to make compared to missing your monthly loan repayments and paying more interest in the long term.

 Thinking of borrowing money again or applying for a new credit card to pay off your existing personal loan?
+Are you being tempted to borrow money from loan sharks for an easy source of payment?
 Taking on more debt than you can actually afford is never a good idea.
 You will only run the risk of racking up more debt.
 Either you reduce your spending or increase your income.
 Better yet, do both.

 It takes a lot of discipline to be able to repay your personal loan every month.
 But if you are having a hard time keeping up with your obligations, an easy technique is to automate your monthly loan payments.